Electrons are almost perfect spheres, and the fact that they are could help answer questions such as why antimatter is rare.

 Scientists at Imperial College London made the most accurate measurement yet of the shape of the electron, in an experiment that took 10 years to complete.
 The data suggest the electron differs from being perfectly round by a length that is so small it is a billion trillionth of a nanometer.
 That is so near perfect that an electron would have to be the size of the solar system before you could see the difference.

-The physicists from the college's Centre for Cold Matter studied the electrons inside molecules of ytterbium fluoride.
+To test that hypothesis, the physicists studied the electrons inside molecules of ytterbium fluoride.
 Using a laser, they made careful measurements of the motion of these electrons.
 If the electrons were not perfectly round then their motion would exhibit a distinctive wobble, distorting the shape of the molecule.
 The researchers saw no wobbles.